Solar Flare Survival Planning for Seniors: Preparing for Grid and Communication Disruptions

 What part of daily life would be hardest for you if the power grid went down for months — communication, food storage, or medical needs?

 Share your thoughts below.
-Your experience may help another reader prepare before disaster strikes.
+Your experience may help another reader prepare before a disaster strikes.